 There were no tsunami warning sirens on the beaches because tsunamis seldom occurred in the Indian Ocean.
 The 9.1 magnitude earthquake was located in an undersea fault that sent tsunami waves around the Indian Ocean killing over 230,000 people that day.

 Banda Aceh waves

 Banda Aceh was located on the northern tip of Sumatra where waves 15 to 30 meters high when they came ashore 20 minutes later where 320,000 people lived.

 Since 1900 there have been five magnitude 9.0 or greater earthquakes.
 All these events were subduction zone earthquakes.
 The rocks rupture as the continental plate is forced over the subducting oceanic plate.
 This type of movement on a fault is known as a thrust fault earthquake.

-The term megathrust earthquakes is commonly used by geologists when referring to great earthquakes in subduction zones because the overridding plate slips over the top of the subducting plate.
+The term megathrust earthquakes is commonly used by geologists when referring to great earthquakes in subduction zones because the overriding plate slips over the top of the subducting plate.

-Approximately eighty percent of all recorded earthquakes occur in the Pacific Ocean basin.
-The coasts of Alaska, Washington, Oregon and Northern California are all subduction zones where great earthquakes have occurred in the past and will occur in the future.
+The coasts of Alaska, Washington, Oregon and Northern California are all part of the Cascadia Subduction Zones where megathrust earthquakes and tsunamis have occurred in the past and will continue to occur in the future.

 Our family lives in the Cascadia Subduction Zone so we are preparing for a 9+ magnitude earthquake.
 The last time there was a megathrust earthquake it was on the evening of January 26, 1700.
 No one knows exactly when the locked plates will break in the future.